sandialabs/suncal/doc/Manual/manual.md

 ![Sweep index slider, changing correlation coefficient of magnitude/phase example](figs/Figure_2_10.png){#fig:sweepslider}

-## Data Sets and Analysis of Variance
+## Repeatability & Reproducibility

-The Data Sets and Analysis of Variance function allows you to load experimental data for analysis and for use in other uncertainty calculations.
+The Repeatability & Reproducibility (R&R) function (labeled as "Data Sets" in older Suncal versions) allows you to load experimental data for analysis and for use in other uncertainty calculations.

 Data values can be entered manually, copied/pasted from Excel, or loaded from a CSV file.
 When loading from a CSV file using the **Load data from CSV** menu option, the full CSV file will be shown in a table.